Getting into plasma cutting can be very confusing, as there are so many different machines to choose from.

 2. The Contact Start or Blowback Start (NH)

 The contact start method, also called the blowback start, uses a moving electrode on a spring found inside the torch.
 The spring is there to keep the circuit closed and prevent the electric loop.
-When you press the torch button and the air starts gushing through the torch it pushes the spring back.
-This opens the circuit and causes the spark and starts the pilot arc, the moment the arc touches the workpiece it will ground and a proper cutting arc will be established.
+When you press the torch button and the air starts gushing through the torch, it pushes the spring back.
+This opens the circuit and causes the spark and starts the pilot arc; the moment the arc touches the workpiece, it will ground, and a proper cutting arc will be established.

-Many welders prefer one of these two types of starting plasma cutters but both are good and you will not make a mistake with either one, especially when it comes to machines for hobbyists.
+Many welders prefer one of these two types of starting plasma cutters, but both are good, and you will not make a mistake with either one, especially when it comes to machines for hobbyists.

 Pilot Arc vs Non-Pilot Arc

-When it comes to using pilot arc, it can be attached to both machines with no touch start and those with blowback start.
+When it comes to using pilot arc, it can be attached to both machines with no-touch start and those with blowback start.
 A pilot arc is a high-intensity arc that fires in the air.
 These types of torches work particularly well when transferring the arc to rust or painted surfaces.
 Having a pilot arc makes cutting any materials a lot easier, to say it simply.

 1. Plasma Cutters With Pilot Arc Torch

 A pilot arc works without having to touch the material that you are planning to work on.
 Contactless working makes it more suitable even for dirty material.
-It makes things a lot easier and you can go through expanded metal and mesh without a hitch.
+It makes things a lot easier, and you can go through expanded metal and mesh without a hitch.

 2. Plasma Cutters With Non-Pilot Arc

 As we mentioned, you are rarely going to find a non-pilot arc machine nowadays.
-It is considered older technology but if you do find it know that it is going to make cutting expanded metal more difficult.
+It is considered older technology, but if you do find it, know that it is going to make cutting expanded metal more difficult.
 If you do plan to cut expanded metal with a non-pilot arc, you can place a piece of thin scrap metal beneath it as it makes things a lot easier.

 The best part of using a non-pilot arc machine is that the technology is much simpler and does not require you to use so many spare parts.
 However, in order to establish the arc, you need to make contact with the surface that you are working on.
-This is much more difficult to achieve if you are working on a dirty or rusty surface.
+This is much more difficult to achieve on a dirty or rusty surface.
 It can even cause a backsplash to the torch and blast out your nozzle and contact tips.

 Plasma Cutter Standoff